By: Mark Diaz

 - Background information on the witness and suspect

 In addition to using social media to identify pieces of evidence that will help prove their case, law enforcement agencies use the tool to organize public outreach efforts and solicit tips on unsolved crimes.
 Many police departments have their own Facebook pages and Twitter accounts and use these avenues to relay important public safety information to the public.
-The Galveston Police Detectives and the Houston Police Department both have Facebook pages on which they regularly post pictures, video and other information in their efforts to find leads and suspects.
+The Galveston Police Detectives and the Houston Police Department both have Facebook pages on which they regularly post pictures, videos, and other information in their efforts to find leads and suspects.

 Sometimes, such posts come from the defendant while other times they may come from a friend’s page or the account of a total stranger.
 Furthermore, everyone with a smartphone can take pictures of events as they happen and upload them to social media sites.